Acne and Whey Protein Supplementation Among Bodybuilders

 There is some evidence that whey can actually reduce the production of estrogen in your body.
 However, there is still some confusion about the exact impact this will have on your body.

-On the other hand, there has been a study that showed whey protein blunted cortisol which can have a positive benefit on testosterone, whereas soy protein supplementation over 14 days seemed to partially reduce testosterone.Β
+On the other hand, there has been a study that showed whey protein blunted cortisol which can have a positive benefit on testosterone, whereas soy protein supplementation over 14 days seemed to partially reduce testosterone.

 According to the research, whey protein and milk can aggravate the development of acne because it causes an increase in insulin like growth factor-1 (IGF-1).
-IGF-II stimulates production of more comedogenic hormones.
-This can cause inflammation in the sebaceous glands and clog pores.

-However, there are limited studies and the available studies often comprise ofΒ small numbers of participants and of a similar dempgraphic.
+However, there are limited studies and the available studies often comprise of small numbers of participants and of a similar dempgraphic.

 Conclusion

-Many athletes, bodybuilders and fitness enthusiasts take whey protein supplements to build muscle.
 They are a great source of essential amino acids that support muscle growth and recovery.
 They also help in weight management.

-But it is important to note that whey proteins can trigger acne.
 They increase your testosterone and IGF-1 levels which may result in an imbalance of hormones, which is what causes acne breakouts.

 In fact, a study published in the Journal of Dermatology found that bodybuilders who used whey protein supplements had an increased number of acne pustules, papules and comedones than those who didn’t use whey.
-However, the number of acne lesions diminished once the whey protein was stopped.

-If you are taking whey protein and experiencing an acne outbreak, try changing your diet to avoid dairy or switching to a plant-based protein powder instead.
 If these changes don’t resolve the issue, then you should consult with your doctor to rule out other possible factors that could be contributing to the problem.

 Show All